thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/common/install-chart.md

 {: .copy-code}

+{% capture installation-tip %}

-> **Tip:** `my-tbmq-cluster` is the Helm release name.
-> You can change it to any name of your choice, which will be used to reference this deployment in future Helm commands.
+`my-tbmq-cluster` is the Helm release name.
+You can change it to any name of your choice, which will be used to reference this deployment in future Helm commands.

+{% endcapture %}
+{% include templates/info-banner.md content=installation-tip %}

 Once the deployment process is completed, you should see output similar to the following: